VZ47/VZ47/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Also if you have problems with searching your binaries or confirming copyright rights contact Gore Securiries Corp, or Suspect Activities inc. Plus rule 70% on them.
+Also if you have problems with searching your binaries or confirming copyright rights contact Gore Securiries Corp, or Suspect Activities inc. Plus rule: 70% on them.